- Shuttle Bus

-The Department of Energy Headquarters warehouses furniture, equipment and office supplies at its Germantown, Maryland facility.
-This facility receives, inspects, and readies for delivery new equipment and furniture ordered for HQ program offices.
+The Department of Energy Headquarters has warehouses in its Germantown and Landover, Maryland facilities.
+These facilities receives, inspects, and readies for delivery new equipment and furniture ordered for HQ program offices.
 This facility also serves as a hub for the property and equipment you no longer want.
-Those items are offered to other government agencies on the federal, state, local and municipal levels for use at their offices, unless the property is damaged.
+Those items are offered to DOE Program Offices and other government agencies on the federal, state, local and municipal levels for use at their offices, unless the property is damaged.

 1. How do I schedule a move?